 But also head behind the High Alter to the American Chapel.
 There you’ll find a small space dedicated to the 28,000 Americans who gave their lives in WWII.
 The chapel itself is full of US symbols but a tony hidden detail is a space rocket!

 It’s hard to make out but is nestled under foliage above the birds and flowers in the wood carvings and you’ll find it on the far right hand side.
 Look for the stars!

 It was included as a sneaky reference to the US Space Program and their achievements in Space.

 Of the hundreds of monuments in St Paul’s I just wanted to share my favourite.

-John Donne (1573-1631) was known for his sensual poetry and womanising.
-Not someone you’d expect to see in this holy place.
+John Donne (1572-1631) was known for his sensual poetry and womanising, so probably not someone you’d expect to see in this holy place.